-I. mtroduction Ub 1.1 Presentation of the European Network of Ombudspersons for Children (ENOC) 05 1.2 Methodology 06 2 Comparative analysis of the current situation in Europe 07 2.1 A broad approach to mental health 07 2.2 Lack of homogenous data 08 2.3 Taking mental health into account in public policy 10 2.4 Members facing similar difficulties 12 Insufficient coordination of stakeholders involved despite some improved resources in schools 12 Widening territorial and social inequalities 13 Mental health care services organised in a way that is often complex and little conducive to early identification 14 Services saturated with a changing demand 14 3 Rights and participation of children and adolescents 16 3.1 The low consideration of the consent of minor patients 16 3.2 A limited right to information 18 3.3 The presence of minors in adult services 19 4 Stigma and mental illness 22 4.1 Awareness raising campaigns to combat stigmatisation 22 4.2 Children and adolescents particularly vulnerable to stigma 23 Children and adolescents with disabilities 24 Children and adolescents under child protection plans 25 Unaccompanied minors 26 4.3 Good practices of awareness raising and inclusion in society 27 - in Europe
+1. In (troduction 05 1.1 Presentation of the European Network of Ombudspersons for Children (ENOC) 05 1.2 Methodology 06 00 omparative analysis of the current situation Europe 07 2.1 A broad approach to mental health 07 2.2 Lack of homogenous data 08 2.
+Taking mental health into account in public policy 10 2.4 Members facing similar difficulties 12 Insufficient coordination of stakeholders involved despite some improved resources in schools 12 Widening territorial and social inequalities 13 Mental health care services organised in a way that is often complex and little conducive to early identification 14 Services saturated with a changing demand 14 🤈 Pi ghts and participation of children d adolescents 16 3.1 The low consideration of the consent of minor patients 16 3.2 A limited right to information 18 3.(The presence of minors in adult services 19 4.
+St igma and mental illness 22 4.
+Awareness raising campaigns to combat stigmatisation 22 4.
+2 Children and adolescents particularly vulnerable to stigma 23 Children and adolescents with disabilities 24 Children and adolescents under child protection plans 25 Unaccompanied minors 26 4.
+3 Good practices of awareness raising and inclusion in society 27